TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-functionapps.md

 **Missing or partial data**<br>
 Sampling is enabled by default which can make it appear as if some data is not being sent.
 [Click here](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#configure-sampling) for information.<br>

 The [log configuration settings](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#log-configuration-in-hostjson) in your host.json can cause certain data to disappear from Application Insights.
-For example, if you set [Host.Results](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#category-hostresults) to **Warning** you will not see your executions as server requests<br>
+For example, if you set [Host.Results](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#category-hostresults) to **Warning** you will not see your executions as server requests.<br>

 **Custom Logs and Telemetry**<br>
 To write custom logs see the [write logs in C# functions](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#write-logs-in-c-functions) or [write logs in JavaScript functions](https://docs.microsoft.com/azure/azure-functions/functions-monitoring#write-logs-in-javascript-functions) documentation.<br>